katelyngrimoldby/katelyngrimoldby.github.io/src/data/articles/how-to-build-a-simple-toggle-slider.md

 }
 ```

-Since we're using this pseudo element as a shape, we don't need any content, so an empty string will suffice.
-Display is block, as the relative positioning means we need not worry about how the pseudo element interacts with others.
+Since we're using this pseudo-element as a shape we don't need any content, so an empty string will suffice.
+Display is block, as the relative positioning means we need not worry about how the pseudo-element interacts with others.
 Width and height may once again be defined in em or rem in lieu of pixels.
-Since the pseudo element has equal height and width, we can use a percentage for `border-radius` without uneven results.
-Top and bottom are not needed as our pseudo element will already be centered vertically; left and right may be adjusted as needed - 2px is what worked for me.
+Since the pseudo-element has equal height and width, we can use a percentage for `border-radius` without uneven results.
+Top and bottom are not needed as our pseudo-element will already be centered vertically; left and right may be adjusted as needed - 2px is what worked for me.
 The `background-color` may once again be set to whatever you wish.
 Finally, since we'll be using transform to move the indicator we define an animation for it.
 Next, we set up the transform to position the indcator in its default and altered states.

 ```css
 .toggle-default::before {